javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 ask("Do you agree?", showOk, showCancel);
 ```

 Before we explore how we can write it in a much shorter way, let's note that in the browser (and on the server-side in some cases) such functions are quite popular.
 The major difference between a real-life implementation and the example above is that real-life functions use more complex ways to interact with the user than a simple `confirm`.
 In the browser, such a function usually draws a nice-looking question window.
 But that's another story.

-**The arguments of `ask` are called *callback functions* or just *callbacks*.
-The idea is that we pass a function and expect it to be "called back" in certain circumstances.**
+**The arguments of `ask` are called *callback functions* or just *callbacks*.**

-So, `showOk` becomes the callback for the "yes" answer, and `showCancel` for the "no" answer.
+The idea is that we pass a function and expect it to be "called back" later if necessary.
+In our case, `showOk` becomes the callback for the "yes" answer, and `showCancel` for the "no" answer.

 We can use Function Expressions to write the same function much shorter: